Seamul/Weather-Forecast-API/README.md

    **Usage:**

-   - **Manual Invocation:** Send a GET request to the specified endpoint to trigger the update process manually.
+   - **Manual Invocation:** Send a POST request to the specified endpoint to trigger the update process manually.

-     Example: `GET /api/update_forecast_data/`
+     Example: `POST /api/update_forecast_data/`

    **Note:** The update process may take some time to complete, depending on various factors such as data availability and processing speed.
 Therefore, patience is advised during execution.